x70b1/kwgt-sensu/README.md

 ## How to use?
 View the [screenshots folder](screenshots/) to find out what this widget might look like.

 Open your KWGT widget.
 You will need to set your API there.
 We use global variables.
 That makes it very simple.
-Go to Globals and set your API with address and port.
+Go to `Globals` and set your API with address and port.

 You can tap the widget to reload the event data.
 Be patient.
 Sometimes it may take up to 10 seconds to load the events.
+You can set the default update interval in the KWGT menu.